AcademySoftwareFoundation/tac/process/graduation_checklist.md

     an organizational standpoint.
 Pointing to GitHub or Dev Analytics graphs are good ideas ( i.e.
     https://github.com/imageworks/OpenColorIO/graphs/contributors ).
-    Feel free to add other context if relevant_
+    Feel free to add other context if relevant.
+    Each ASWF project is on [LF Dev Analytics] which is a good resource to use for this._

   - **Document current project owners and current and emeritus committers in a COMMITTER file or similarly visible system.
 A copy